-What type of bike is needed for the BJC Devo MTB program?
+What type of bike is needed for BJC MTB programs?

 What is a Mountain Bike?

-First of all your rider needs a mountain bike.
+First of all your rider needs a proper mountain bike.
 A mountain bike has a strong frame, straight handlebars, a range of gears for climbing uphill, and wide knobby tires that give it traction and bump absorption.
-Bikes with both front and rear suspension are “fully suspended” or Full Suspension and are typically not needed for young kids.
-Bikes often come with a suspension fork but no rear suspension and this is called a Hard Tail.
-Bikes with no suspension front or rear are called Rigid.
+Bikes with both front and rear suspension are “fully suspended” or Full Suspension and are typically not needed for High School racers nor the younger Devo / Young Devo riders.
+Bikes that come with a suspension fork but no rear suspension are called a Hardtail, while bikes with no suspension (front or rear) are called Rigid.

 Mountain bikes come in a variety of wheel sizes.
-At the small end, wheel size is 20” and 24” on children’s bikes and goes up to 26”, 26”+, 27.5”, 27.5”+, and 29” wheels.
-This refers to the diameter of the wheel, with “+” referring to a “plus” size tire width.
+At the small end, wheel size is 20” and 24” on children’s bikes and goes up to 26”, 27.5”, and 29” wheels.
 Tire width usually runs between 2 and 2.4 inches with “+ “ size going up to 3”.
-“Fat Bikes” are really fat tires over 3” or 4” wide designed for snow or similar.
+“Fat Bikes” are really fat tires 3”-5” wide designed for snow and sand.

-Our smallest riders may be on 24” wheels and this is the largest wheel that some of the younger riders can fit on, but we really prefer a minimum of a 26” wheel and the vast majority of riders will be on this size.
-27.5” will fit some of the riders, and a few taller / older riders will be on 29’’ wheels.
-This is one of the reasons the minimum age is 9 for BJC MTB programs.
-Kids need to be that age to fit on a bike that is safe for the terrain we ride, with larger wheels that roll over rocks and drops easier, and has gearing to climb steep hills.
+BJC requires that MTB Devo Age 9-14 program riders be on a minimum of 26” wheels. u With modern bikes, such as Trek, riders 4’6” and up can ride 27.5 wheels on Trek’s XS frames.
+The 26” minimum wheel size is one of the reasons the minimum age is 9 for BJC Devo programs.
+Riders need to be tall enough to fit on a bike that is safe for the terrain we ride, with larger wheels that roll over rocks and drops easier, and has the correct gearing to climb steep hills.
 This is key to the success and safety of our riders.

 Size and Fit: